Tools

 Output Truncation

-Bash output goes through two truncation stages:
+Bash output is truncated in two stages:

-Line truncation — output exceeding
+max_output_bytes(default: 1MB). - Line truncation — output exceeding

 bash: